magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 }
 ```

-These styles are referenced by the `class` attributes in both our Admin preview template (`preview.html`) and our master format storefront template (`master.html`) as shown here:
+The `class` attributes reference these styles in both our Admin preview template (`preview.html`) and our master format storefront template (`master.html`) as shown here:

 ```html
 <!--preview.html-->